Bell Boeing V-22 Osprey: U.S. Marine Corps

 Since March 2000, VMMT-204 has conducted training for the type.
 In December 2005, Lieutenant General James Amos, commander of II Marine Expeditionary Force, accepted delivery of the first batch of MV-22s.
 The unit reactivated in March 2006 as the first MV-22 squadron, redesignated as VMM-263.
 In 2007, HMM-266 became Marine Medium Tiltrotor Squadron 266 (VMM-266) and reached initial operational capability.
-It started replacing the CH-46 Sea Knight in 2007; the CH-46 was retired in October 2014.
+The MV-22 started replacing the CH-46 Sea Knight in 2007; the CH-46 was retired in October 2014.
 On 13 April 2007, the USMC announced the first V-22 combat deployment at Al Asad Airbase, Iraq.

 V-22s in Iraq's Anbar province were used for transport and scout missions.
 General David Petraeus, the top U.S. military commander in Iraq, used one to visit troops on Christmas Day 2007; as did Barack Obama during his 2008 presidential campaign tour in Iraq.
 USMC Col. Kelly recalled how visitors were reluctant to fly on the unfamiliar aircraft, but after seeing its speed and ability to fly above ground fire, "All of a sudden, the entire flight schedule was booked.
 No senior officer wanted to go anywhere unless they could fly on the V-22".
 Obtaining spares proved problematic.
 By July 2008, the V-22 had flown 3,000 sorties totaling 5,200 hours in Iraq.
 General George J. Trautman III praised its greater speed and range over legacy helicopters, saying "it turned his battle space from the size of Texas into the size of Rhode Island."
 Despite attacks by man-portable air-defense systems and small arms, none were lost to enemy fire by late 2009.

 A Government Accountability Office study stated that by January 2009, the 12 MV-22s in Iraq had completed all assigned missions; mission capable rates averaged 57% to 68%, and an overall full mission capable rate of 6%.
 It also noted weaknesses in situational awareness, maintenance, shipboard operations and transport capability.
 The report concluded: "deployments confirmed that the V-22's enhanced speed and range enable personnel and internal cargo to be transported faster and farther than is possible with the legacy helicopters".